Europe and it’s city secrets, perfect for Halloween.

 Paris, famous for being the city of love and romance but have you considered what might lie beneath the surface?

-The Parisian catacombs, often referred to as the world largest graveyard.
-They tunnels hold the remains of over 6 million people.
+The Parisian catacombs, often referred to as the world largest graveyard, hold the remains of over 6 million people.
 The underground ossuary has been open to the public since 1874 – perfect for Halloween.

 Under the pressure of the church, the government initially refused to disturb any remains currently in the cemeteries.
 Fortunately (kind of) for the people, the heavy downfall in spring of 1780 caused a wall surrounding Les Innocents to collapse and the gruesome gravely contents to spill into a neighbouring yard.